-For Medicare-covered admissions, per admission: \$350 copay per day, for days 1 to 5 and \$0 copay per day, for days 6 to 90 for mental health care.
+For Medicare-covered admissions, per admission: \$0 copay for each mental health care stay.

 Lifetime Reserve Days \$0 copay per day.
 Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
 Members have a total of 60 reserve days that can be used during their lifetime.
+Prior Authorization may be required.